 This structure is iterable, and flexible enough to work well for projects lasting from a few months to several years.
 Alternatively, we also have considerable experience working within our clients' existing software development approaches, either exclusively or in conjunction with QDM.
 Our best practices integrate well with existing methodologies, often leading to significant synergies.

-A key to Qualicom's success in software development projects is our strong focus on requirements analysis.
+A key to Qualicom's success in software development projects is our emphasis on effective requirements analysis.
 We make sure we're building the right software.
-Our requirements documents focus on what needs to be done, not how to do it.
+Our requirements documents focus on what needs to be done from a business perspective, not how to do it.

 At the start of a project, business analysts and user experience designers work together, using techniques such as contextual interviews, focus groups, task analysis, and user profiling to gather information about the business, the users, and the users' workflows.